danspielman/DASopt.jl/README.md

 Reporting options from the code require FileIO and JLD.

+To generate more detailed documentation, that you can then view on your own machine, go to the `docs` directory, with is probably under `~/.julia/packages/DASopt/junk/docs`, where "junk" is a hash so you should just go to the most recent directory, and when you are there type `julia make.jl`.
+This will put docs into a `build` directory.
+Open `index.html` in your browser, and bookmark it.

 The optimization routines require:
 * A function to be optimized, henceforth called `obj`